Talon Warburton: Career

-Warburton's first voice-acting role was in Guardians of the Galaxy, as the voice of Tryco, debuting in 2018, during the show's third season.
+Warburton's first voice-acting role was in Guardians of the Galaxy, as the voice of Tryco, debuting during the show's third season in 2018.

 He has since gone on to voice characters in animated television series and video games, including Talon in DreamWorks Dragons: Rescue Riders and Lord Nighty-Knight in the television series Megamind Rules! and the pilot Megamind vs. the Doom Syndicate.

-In July 2024, Talon made his first major video game debut in Honkai: Star Rail, replacing Adam Gold as the voice of Argenti.
-All of Gold's previous lines were rerecorded by Talon, with no explanation for the replacement being given.
+In July 2024, Warburton made his first major video game debut in Honkai: Star Rail, replacing Adam Michael Gold as the voice of Argenti.
+All of Gold's previous lines were rerecorded by Warburton, with no explanation for the replacement being given--though speculation revolves around a lack of contractual AI protections.

 He has appeared on-screen playing minor characters in live-action shows, including Man with a Plan and The Goldbergs.
 In 2022, he has starred alongside his father Patrick in the Los Angeles production of David Ives's stage play All in the Timing.